-An employee making a workers' compensation claim will never see a jury.
-The right to a trial in court is one of the rights waived in the workers' compensation system.
-Workers' compensation systems are administrative in nature, and cases are usually ruled on by administrative law judges.
-Many workers' compensation claims, however, are settled before a hearing is needed.
+An employee making a workers’ compensation claim will never see a jury.
+The right to a trial in court is one of the rights waived in the workers’ compensation system.
+Workers’ compensation systems are administrative in nature, and cases are ruled on by administrative law judges.
+Many workers’ compensation claims are settled before a hearing is needed.

-While it is not required, hiring a workers' compensation lawyer is strongly advised.
-A workers' compensation lawyer has expertise in the field and knows how to sort through all the forms and how to do things right the first time to prevent a denial of your claim.
-Not only will a lawyer make getting your compensation easier, but also help in your recovery by reducing stress.
+While it is not required, hiring a workers’ compensation lawyer is advisable.
+A workers’ compensation lawyer has expertise in the field and knows how to get through all the forms and do things right the first time to prevent a denial of your claim.
+Not only will a lawyer make getting your compensation easier, but it can also help you recover by reducing stress.

-If you're worried about the cost of a lawyer, most lawyers will speak with you about your situation for free or for a low fee before you have to make a decision to hire them.
+If you're worried about the cost of a lawyer, many lawyers will speak with you about your situation for free or for a small fee before you decide to hire them or not.
 Workplace Fairness can help you find a lawyer who practices regularly in workers’ compensation.

-No. Workers' compensation laws in almost all states prevent employers from disciplining workers for filing a workers' compensation claim.
-It does not even matter if the claim is eventually thrown out; your employer is not allowed to retaliate.
-If your employer does discipline, discharge or fire you, you have a case against your employer as long as the disciplinary action was related to your filing a workers' compensation claim.
+No, workers’ compensation laws in almost all states prevent employers from disciplining workers for filing a workers’ compensation claim.
+It does not matter if the claim is eventually thrown out; your employer is not allowed to retaliate.
+If your employer does discipline, discharge, or fire you, you have a case against your employer as long as the disciplinary action was related to your workers’ compensation claim.